jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 Today's task demonstrated the process of performing a brute force attack, establishing a Command-and-Control (C2) session, and exfiltrating data from a compromised Windows server.
 The attack proceeded through several key phases, starting with gaining initial access using Crowbar and continuing with discovery, defense evasion, and the execution of malicious payloads using Mythic.
 Once control was established, we used the Mythic agent to set up a reliable C2 channel and exfiltrated sensitive data from the target system.
 This exercise highlights the importance of each phase in a C2 attack, emphasizing how attackers can infiltrate, control, and extract critical information from a vulnerable network.
 Finally, Mythic is a powerful framework.
 Please use it responsibly.

 ## Day 22: Creating Alerts & Dashboards in Kibana (4/4)
+Now that the Mythic agent is up and running, I want to create an alert that will capture the generated telemetry and visualize it with an associated dashboard.